Family Food on the Table

 This September meal plan has a full month of ideas for easy, homemade family-friendly dinners.
 Includes a free printable PDF calendar with each day’s menu idea for easy planning.

-A collage of 6 dinner ideas for a September meal plan with a text overlay on the collage
+A collage of six different family dinner recipe ideas with a text overlay reading September meal plan.

 Earlier this year, I started a new feature here on Family Food on the Table with my January meal plan and February meal plan followed by March, April, May, June, July and then the August meal plan, each one giving you an entire month’s worth of recipe ideas for easy, healthy family dinners.